jcdevguru/quick-js-compare/README.md

   * `compareArray`: `"strict"`
   * `compareSet`: `"strict"`

 * `Equivalent`: compare for functional equivalence.
-Scalar values are considered matching only if identical by type and value.
-Keyed objects of any type will be considered matching if their key/value pairs match identically and if keys are in same order.
+Objects will match with objects or with maps if their keys and values match and are in the same orders.
+Arrays will match other arrays if values match and are in same order.
+Sets will match each other if they contain the same values.
+Arrays will match with sets if they contain the same values.
   * `compareScalar`: `"strict"`
   * `compareObject`: `"keyValueOrder"`
   * `compareMap`: `"keyValueOrder"`
   * `compareArray`: `"valueOrder"`
   * `compareSet`: `"valuesOnly"`

 * `General`: compare for general equivalence.
-Scalar values will be considered matching by "truthy" or "falsy" comparisons.
-Keyed objects of any type will be considered matching if their key/value pairs match identically by key and value, regardless of order.
-Arrays and sets will be considered matching if they contain the same values.
+Scalars will match if they are abstractly equivalent, i.e., if the abstract equality operator `==` evaluates to `true`.
+Objects will match if their key/value pairs match identically by key and value, regardless of order.
+Arrays will match other arrays and sets if they contain the same values, regardless order.
   * `compareScalar`: `"abstract"`
   * `compareObject`: `"keyValue"`
   * `compareMap`: `"keyValue"`
   * `compareArray`: `"valuesOnly"`
   * `compareSet`: `"valuesOnly"`

-* `Structure`: compare for identical form, not content
+* `Structure`: compare for identical form, not content.
+Scalars will always be considered matching one another.
+Objects will match objects or maps if they have the same keys, regardless of their order.
+Arrays and sets will match if they have the same size.
   * `compareScalar`: `"alwaysSame"`
   * `compareObject`: `"keyOnly"`
   * `compareMap`: `"keyOnly"`